Therapy for Burnout

 Releasing trapped tension, trauma, and stress held deep in your body

-EMDR-informed techniques to process the accumulated weight you're carrying
+Processing process the accumulated weight you're carrying

 You don't have to earn the right to rest.
 Therapy teaches you how to build a life where thriving and achieving aren't mutually exclusive.